compose-spec/compose-spec/build.md

 `build` can be either specified as a single string defining a context path, or as a detailed build definition.

 In the former case, the whole path is used as a Docker context to execute a Docker build, looking for a canonical `Dockerfile` at the root of the directory.
 The path can be absolute or relative.
-If it is relative, it MUST be resolved from the Compose file parent folder.
+If it is relative, it must be resolved from the Compose file parent folder.
 If it is absolute, the path prevents the Compose file from being portable so Compose SHOULD warn the users accordingly.

 In the later case, build arguments can be specified, including an alternate `Dockerfile` location.
 The path can be absolute or relative.
-If it is relative, it MUST be resolved from the Compose file parent folder.
+If it is relative, it must be resolved from the Compose file parent folder.
 If it is absolute, the path prevents the Compose file from being portable so Compose SHOULD warn the users accordingly.

 ## Consistency with `image`

 When a service definition includes both the `image` attribute and a `build` section, Compose can't guarantee a pulled image is strictly equivalent to building the same image from source.
-Without any explicit user directives, Compose with Build support MUST first try to pull the image, then build from source if the image was not found on registry.
+Without any explicit user directives, Compose with Build support must first try to pull the image, then build from source if the image was not found on registry.
 Compose MAY offer options to customize this behaviour by user request.

 ## Publishing built images

 Compose with Build support SHOULD offer an option to push built images to a registry.
-When doing so, it MUST NOT try to push service images without an `image` attribute.
+When doing so, it must NOT try to push service images without an `image` attribute.
 Compose SHOULD warn users about the missing `image` attribute which prevents images being pushed.

 Compose MAY offer a mechanism to compute an `image` attribute for services when not explicitly declared in a yaml file.
 In such cases, the resulting Compose configuration is considered to have a valid `image`